Republic of Burundi

-Suffrage: Universal adult; according to the Arusha Peace Accords and the transitional constitution, elections were to be held before November 2004; elections were rescheduled, and are now due to be completed by August 2005.
+Suffrage: Universal adult; according to the Arusha Peace Accords and the transitional constitution, elections were to be held before November 2004; elections have been rescheduled, and are now due to be completed in April 2005.

 GDP (2003): $595 million; (2004 est.) $668 million.